|Westfield Orthopedic Group|

 Your surgeon will evaluate your situation carefully before making any decisions about components and fixation.
 Do not hesitate to ask what type of fixation will be used in your situation and why that choice is appropriate for you.

-Revision surgery may require special components.
-Typically they will have longer stems which fit into the femur and tibia.
+Revision components typically have longer stems which fit into the femur and tibia.
 They may also have attached metal pieces called augments which substitute for missing bone.

 Revision components often have a cam in the center of the knee similar to a posterior stabilized component.
 In revision components, though, the cam is larger to give the knee more stability.